microsoft/verona/src/compiler/ir/README.md

 is represented in external side structures, as part of the `FnAnalysis` structure.

+# Values

+We call "value" the contents of a program variable or field.
+Note that this differs from MLIR, which call `Value` SSA variables.

+Values are generally divided in a handful of categories:

+- *Owned references* hold a pointer to a region's entry object.
+For a given region, there can be only one owned reference to it.
+This is represented by the capability `iso` in the type system.

+- *Unowned references* hold a pointer to any object inside a region, which may or may not be the region's entrypoint.
+If a field contains an unowned reference, then that reference must point to an object in the same region as the object which contains the field.
+This is represented by the capability `mut` in the type system.

+- *Reference counted values* hold a pointer to either an immutable object or a cown.
+While the API used to manipulate the two differ, at the IR level, they have very similar semantics.
+This is represented by the capability `imm` in the type system.

+- *Primitives* are values that do not reference the heap at all, such as integers.
+This is also represented by the capability `imm` in the type system, despite not being references to any kind of object.
+Strings are currently represented as primitives, although this will change in the future (they will become regular objects).

+Many IR operations have different behaviours depending on the kind of value: for instance, if a variable `x` holds an owned reference when it goes out of scope, the referenced region must be deallocated.
+If instead it held an unowned reference, nothing needs to be done.

+While type information may help narrow down the set of possible values a variable or field holds, it is, on its own, not sufficient.
+For instance, a variable could have type `x: iso | mut`, in which case it could hold either an owned or unowned reference.
+The underlying implementation must therefore have a mechanism for deciding the kind of value.
+In the VM, this is achieved very wastefully by including a tag in every value.
+In practice, we'll want to combine type information and more specialized encodings to achieve this efficiently.

 # Type information

 The IR itself contains almost no type information.
 Only types which appear in